jessicalrsparacio/fordhamproj/index.md

 _Fordham → Overall Grade: **B**_

-1. _Safety:_- C (Higher crime rates than the national average in most major categories, excluding robbery.)
+1. _Safety:_ C (Higher crime rates than the national average in most major categories, excluding robbery.)
 2. _Transportation:_ B+ (Access to public transportation is widely available.)
-3. _Attractions/Activities:) A- (Reviewers describe a wide variety of parks, restaurants, and other local attractions to enjoy.)
+3. _Attractions/Activities:_ A- (Reviewers describe a wide variety of parks, restaurants, and other local attractions to enjoy.)